 Why use ranges?

-For projects of any type, the main reason to use ranges is so that you can “automatically” get bug fixes - which may even include security fixes.
+For projects of any type, the main reason to use ranges is so that you can “automatically” get updated releases - which may even include security fixes.
 By “automatically”, we mean that any time you run

 npm install you will get the very latest version matching your semver - assuming you’re not using a lock file, that is.